tttol/mos3/CONTRIBUTING.md

 2. Modify the source code.
 3. Ensure local tests pass.
 4. Commit the changes to your fork.
-5. Send us a pull request.
+5. Send a pull request.

 ## Setting Up Your Local Development Environment